 Discounts to major theme parks and attractions in the area are offered frequently throughout the year though arrangements by the Intramural & Recreational Sports Department.

-Collectively, the Daytona Beach Campus won the Sun Conference Commissioner’s Cup for best all-around athletic program for 16 consecutive years before moving to NCAA Division II.
-In addition to their prowess on the fields and courts, the student-athletes have posted a cumulative grade point average higher than the campus average for 16 straight years.
+Before moving to NCAA Division II, the Daytona Beach Campus won the Sun Conference Commissioner’s Cup (best overall athletic program) for 16 consecutive years.
+In addition to their prowess on the fields and courts, student-athletes at Embry-Riddle have posted a grade point average higher than the campus average for 17 straight years.

-The University sponsors 17 intercollegiate sport programs at the Daytona Beach Campus, including men’s baseball, basketball, cross country, golf, soccer, tennis, indoor/outdoor track and field; women’s basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball.
+The University sponsors 19 intercollegiate sport programs at the Daytona Beach Campus, including men’s baseball, basketball, cross country, golf, lacrosse, rowing, soccer, tennis and track & field; women’s sports include basketball, cross country, golf, lacrosse, rowing, soccer, softball, tennis, track & field and volleyball.
 The Daytona Beach campus also sponsors a co-ed Cheerleading team.
 Any student who meets both University and NCAA eligibility requirements is able to compete for a position on a varsity team.
 Athletic grants-in-aid, in varying amounts, are generally awarded to recruited varsity student-athletes, with walk-on players earning the right to compete for scholarship assistance, when available.

 For more information on the Eagles, including game schedules, rosters, results, and statistics, go to http://www.erauathletics.com.
 Embry-Riddle students are admitted to all regular-season home games free of charge.